Köprülüzade Fazıl Mustafa Pasha: Rise to Power

-He was the son of Köprülü Mehmed Pasha, the founder of the Köprülü family, and of Ayşe Hatun, the daughter of a notable originally from Kayacık, a village in Havza in Amasya.
+He was the son of Köprülü Mehmed Pasha, an Albanian Vizier of the Ottoman Empire and the founder of the Köprülü family, and of Ayşe Hatun.
+The daughter of a notable originally from Kayacık, a village in Havza in Amasya.
 His parents met when his father was stationed in Köprü, formerly Kadegra, which got its name thanks to his maternal grandfather, who built a bridge (köprü) there.
 He became a member of the Sultan's guards and spent much of his time on military campaigns with his brother Fazıl Ahmed.
 Thanks to his brother-in-law, grand vizier Merzifonlu Kara Mustafa Pasha, Fazıl Mustafa became the seventh vizier in the imperial council, and by 1683 he had risen to third vizier.
 After Kara Mustafa was defeated at Vienna, Fazıl Mustafa was sent away from Istanbul.
 In 1687 an army rebellion made his brother-in-law Abaza Siyavuş Pasha grand vizier and forced sultan Mehmed IV to abdicate in favor of his brother Süleyman II.
 Fazıl Mustafa apparently was closely involved in Mehmed IV's dethronement and rose to second vizier.
 Factional politics soon resulted in his exile from the capital, and he was only saved from execution by the grace of the şeyhülislam.
 Until 1689, Fazıl Mustafa served as commander of Chios and the Cretan cities of Khania and Iráklion.